-Food shortage is the major index of poverty in Africa with many people suffering from malnutrition and hunger related diseases.
+Food shortage is the major index of poverty in Africa with many people suffering from malnutrition and hunger-related diseases.
 Most African crops are grossly neglected both scientifically and internationally.
-Compared to the research lavished on wheat, rice, soybean and maize, for instance, they recieve almost no attention.
-Most of the world has never heard of them, and the result is that there is no research funds available for such crops which are now better known as ‘orphan crops’ or ‘poor person’s crop’.
+Compared to the research lavished on wheat, rice, soybean, and maize, for instance, they receive almost no attention.
+Most of the world has never heard of them, and the result is that there are no research funds available for such crops which are now better known as ‘orphan crops’ or ‘poor person’s crop’.

 Tissue culture and biodiversity collection and characterization are some of the basic necessities in African Agriculture which ISABB will like to begin to address immediately.